lawrie/MuraxArduino/README.md

 Pin 63    :  Jtag TDI
 ```

-Various pins can be muxed with peripherals - see Mux pins below.
+Various pins can be multiplexed with peripherals - see Mux below.

-The GPIO pins are accessed using the Arduino pinMode, digitalRead and digitalWrite methods.
+The GPIO pins are accessed using the Arduino pinMode, digitalRead and digitalWrite functions.
 The INPUT_PULLUP mode is not implemented and is treated as INPUT.

 The GPIO peripheral is implemented by the spinal.lib TristateBuffer.
 The SB_IO instances are in [toplevel.v](https://github.com/lawrie/VexRiscv/tree/master/scripts/Murax/BlackIce/toplevel.v).